ROSS-org/ross-org.github.io/_posts/2018-02-10-insitu-vis.md

 When doing the `./configure` step with CODES, you just need to add `--with-damaris`.
 No paths need to be supplied as ROSS puts that info in the pkg-config and the CODES build system will automatically get the necessary CFLAGS, LIBS, etc.

-Right now this is only available in the `damaris` branch of CODES.

 #### Model Code Changes Needed
 In your model's call to `tw_init()`, ROSS will make a call to Damaris that will split the MPI ranks into two subcommunicators, and identify ranks as either ROSS ranks or Damaris ranks.
 ROSS ranks make use of the `MPI_COMM_ROSS` subcommunicator.